Simon-Xu-Lan/coding-notes/python/email/basic.md

   - Hotmail: smtp.live.com
   - Outlook: outlook.office365.com
   - Yahoo: smtp.mail.yahoo.com
+  - If you use another email provider, just Google for your email provider e.g. "Gmail SMTP address"

 2. Make sure you've enabled less secure apps if you are sending from a Gmail account.
 1. Manage your Google Account